 The contribution policy is set by N.J.S.A.
 43:15A and requires contributions by active members and contributing employers.
 Pursuant to the provisions of P.L.
-2011, C. 78, the member contribution rate was 7.50% in State fiscal year 2019.
+2011, C. 78, the member contribution rate was 7.50% of base salary, effective July1, 2018.
 The rate for members who are eligible for the Prosecutors Part of PERS (P.L.
-2001, C. 366) was 10.0% in State fiscal year 2019.
+2001, C. 366) was 10.0%.
 Employers' contributions are based on an actuarially determined amount, which includes the normal cost and unfunded accrued liability.